json-schema-form/angular-schema-form-add-ons/README.md

 The original "Extending Schema Form"-article is located [here](https://github.com/OptimalBPM/angular-schema-form-add-ons/blob/master/documentation/extending.md).

 ### [ISSUES](https://github.com/OptimalBPM/angular-schema-form-add-ons/issues)
-News, information and news relevant for ASF add-on-development
+**News, information and news relevant for ASF add-on-development**

 These are posted as [issues](https://github.com/OptimalBPM/angular-schema-form-add-ons/issues) for this project.
 Follow them to get the neccessary information.

+(not sure if that works well, though, we'll see)